Asiana Treks and Tours

 Transportation to and from the Everest Base Camp trek involves multiple modes depending on your starting and ending points, convenience, and budget.
 The journey typically begins in Kathmandu, Nepal’s capital, where most international travellers arrive.
 To reach the Everest region, the fastest and most popular option is to take a domestic flight from Kathmandu to Lukla.
 This flight is famous for its stunning mountain views and short, challenging runway.
 It cuts down what would be a two-day jeep or bus ride into a 35-minute flight, allowing trekkers to begin the adventure promptly.

 For those who prefer or require overland travel, jeep and bus services operate between Kathmandu and Jiri or Salleri, from where the trek traditionally started before Lukla airport was established.
 The road journey takes one to two days and involves rugged, mountainous terrain, offering a more immersive introduction to rural Nepal.
 However, the roads can be rough and weather-dependent.
-From Lukla onwards, trekking is the primary mode of transportation due to the remoteness of the region.
+From Lukla onwards, trekking is the primary mode of transportation due to the region's remoteness.
 After the trek, the return journey usually involves a flight back to Kathmandu.
 Asiana Treks and Tours assists trekkers in booking reliable flights and arranging safe road transfers to ensure smooth logistics throughout your trip.

 Quick guide for Transportation to the short Everest base Camp Trekking: